derkalle4/linkedin-inbox-downloader/README.md

 ## Why this exists

-Your LinkedIn inbox is career IP - not just “messages.”
+Your LinkedIn inbox is career IP - not just *messages*.
 This tool opens Messaging (you log in once in a normal browser window), lists every conversation, and shows what’s already backed up.

 - **Your inbox is career IP** - offers, intros, and deal threads deserve a local copy
 - **Incremental backups** - **Backed up** means the thread still matches your last PDF; **Not backed up** means never saved, or there’s a **new message** since then